gregcaporaso/amf-tutorial/book/tutorial.md

 ## #Understanding the Data

-If you downloaded your data using q2-fondue, or if you're working with data provided by your sequencing facility, you will typically have three types of files:
+If you downloaded your data using q2-fondue, or if you're working with data provided by your sequencing facility, you will typically need three types of files:

-Metadata file – This mapping file provides contextual information about the experiment, such as the hypothesis, treatments, and sample details.Example: metadata_file_1.tsv
+1. Metadata file – This mapping file provides contextual information about the experiment, such as the hypothesis, treatments, and sample details.

-Classifier file – This file is used for taxonomic classification.@Chloe: Please add a link to the classifier file.
+2. Classifier file – This file is used for taxonomic classification.

-Sequence files – These are in FASTQ format, and you should have 289 files.To confirm:
+3. Sequence files – These are in FASTQ format or imported to qiime2 as .qza files.

-cd fastq
-ls

-To explore your sequencing data and assess quality, open the demux.qzv file.
+To explore your sequencing data and assess quality, open the demux.qzv file in explorer.
 This visualization will help you examine the sequence quality across reads, which is essential for deciding how much to trim in the next steps.

 ## Revision Questions

-1.What is the minimum and maximum number of reads in our samples?
+1. What is the minimum and maximum number of reads in our samples?

-2.Do any of the samples have fewer than 1,000 sequences?
+2. Do any of the samples have fewer than 1,000 sequences?

-3.At which position does the median quality score drop below 30?
+3. At which position does the median quality score drop below 30?

 Note: If any samples have very few sequences (e.g., fewer than 1,000), you may want to omit them from downstream analysis, as they could negatively affect data interpretation.